Groningen gas field: Claims handling, reinforcement and compensation

 In 2009, for the 50th anniversary of the Groningen field, the sculpture Gasmolecule by Marc Ruygrok was unveiled in Kolham at A7.
 Ten years later, "Het Andere Monument" was unveiled, a few kilometers from the Gas molecule along the A7.
 This monument, also known as the Earthquake Monument, was commissioned by the Stichting Meent van der Sluis to draw attention to the earthquake problem in Groningen.

 In addition to phasing out gas extraction, various measures were taken.
 Three times between 2014 and 2020, more than a billion euros were pledged for reinforcement, handling claims and compensation.
 The Centrum Veilig Wonen was established in 2014 to further distance the claims handling process from NAM.
 And as the central point of contact, Hans Alders was appointed in 2015 as National Coordinator Groningen.
 Despite these measures, claims handling and reinforcement are progressing slowly.
 In 2020, the SodM calculated that the reinforcement operation will take another 20 years, but the Inspector General of the SodM demanded that these should be completed by 2028.
 In October 2021, National Ombudsman Reinier van Zutphen called the issue a "national crisis".
-The gas extraction of the Groningen gas field and the problems it has caused is as of 2021 subject of the parliamentary inquiry into natural gas extraction Groningen.
+The gas extraction of the Groningen gas field and the problems it has caused is as of 2021 subject of the parliamentary inquiry into methane extraction Groningen.